-The Rip Curl Pro presented by Ford at Bells Beach has become an annual pilgrimage for the world’s best surfers every Easter.
+The Rip Curl Pro at Bells Beach has become an annual pilgrimage for the world’s best surfers every Easter.

 The Rip Curl Pro is one of the most sought after titles on surfing’s ASP World Championship tour and holds a proud place in surfing folklore.